-Just as pediatricians provide specialized care to children, geriatricians provide specialized care to seniors.
-They understand that older adults respond differently to treatment and medicines than younger adults.
+Just as pediatricians provide specialized care to children, geriatricians provide specialized care to older adults.
+They understand that seniors respond differently to treatment and medicines than younger adults.

 Geriatricians also know how to manage several conditions at once.
-This is helpful because older patients are more likely to have many health issues.
+This coordination of care is helpful because older patients are more likely to have many health issues.

 Here are some of the main benefits that geriatricians provide.